Skip to content

 What agent search optimization actually means

-It means your service pages, cost pages, comparison pages, and proof pages are clear enough that machines can understand what each one is for and when it should be shown.
+It means your service pages, pricing pages, comparison pages, and proof pages are clear enough that a person and a crawler can tell what each page is for.

 How this overlaps with agent engine optimization

 Some people use phrases like agent engine optimization, agent engine search optimization, answer engine optimization, or AI search readiness.
-The label varies, but the real work is still about machine-readable page meaning, retrieval-friendly structure, and pages that convert once they are surfaced.
+The label varies, but the work is the same: clearer page meaning, retrieval-friendly structure, and pages that still make sense after AI search sends someone there.

 What usually needs fixing first

-Weak page roles, vague intros, thin schema, weak internal links, and clusters where three similar pages are all trying to own the same query.
+Vague intros, thin schema, weak internal links, and clusters where three similar pages are all trying to answer the same question.

 What good looks like

-One strong parent page, a few strong supporting pages for specific search intent, proof that supports the offer, and direct calls to action that match what the visitor is trying to solve.
+One strong parent page, a few useful supporting pages, proof that backs the offer, and calls to action that match what the visitor is trying to decide.

 Why this matters now